What is the Better Survival Strategy: Cooperation or Competition

 In this article, I will attempt to explain one of the modern problems of the United States: the growing discontent between the upper, middle and lower classes and the battle between greed and altruism.
 It seems greed always wins.
 So, how does the good guy win without fighting back and eroding the foundation of society?
 I call this the American Dilemma.
 I believe there is a third option, between greed and altruism, that is being overlooked.
 I will explain using the classic example of the Prisoner’s Dilemma, which tests whether people are inclined to be competitive or cooperative.
 It looks like this:

 To summarize, two criminals are caught, but the prosecutor doesn’t have enough evidence to convict them.
 So, the prosecutor offers a bargain: if both confess (betray their partner) their sentences will be reduced.
-However, if only one confesses and the other doesn’t, the guilty confessor will essentially have to serve a prisoner term for both.
+However, if only one confesses and the other doesn’t, the guilty confessor will essentially have to serve a prison term for both.
 The catch is that if both the criminals stay silent, they will serve a short sentence for a reduced charge due to lack of evidence.
 Thus the dilemma:

 - Would you be greedy and hope to go free by betraying your friend,